When Word crashes

 Fast saves has been dropped, but check the following

-There is no 'autosave' function in Word, however if manually saving the document is too onerous, there is a utility supplied with Word, or available for download from http://office.microsoft.com/downloads/2000/supmacros.aspx in the shape of the Save Reminder add-in.
-This is configurable not only to remind you to save, but you can set it to perform the save at predetermined intervals.
+As shown in the comments on the illustrations, there is no 'autosave' function in Word, however if manually saving the document is too onerous, see Automatically backup Word documents.
+This features an add-in configurable not only to remind you to save, but you can set it to perform the save at predetermined intervals.

 When Word is opened, Word creates an assortment of hidden temporary files, in various locations on the hard drive.
 Open a document and more are created.
 Edit the document and there are even more.
 In the normal course of events, these files are closed when they are no longer required, but if Word crashes and is unable to recover, they may be left behind, where they can cause havoc, and in a worse case, prevent you from re-opening your document - even from re-starting Word.